paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     (statutory functionality) is not a proxy for the second inquiry (whether the Legislature intended the remaining provisions to stand alone).

                                B

       The Act was passed to enable affordable, “near-universal” health insurance coverage.

-42 U.S. C

-    . §18091(2)(D).
-    The resulting, complex statute consists of mandates and 52      NATIONAL FEDERATION OF INDEPENDENT

-                       BUSINESS v.
-SEBELIUS

-           SCALIA, KENNEDY, THOMAS, and ALITO, JJ., dissenting

-    other requirements; comprehensive regulation and penal-
-    ties; some undoubted taxes; and increases in some gov- ernmental expenditures, decreases in others.
-Under the severability test set out above, it must be determined if those provisions function in a coherent way and as Con- gress would have intended, even when the major provi- sions establishing the Individual Mandate and Medicaid Expansion are themselves invalid.
+The resulting, complex statute consists of mandates and other requirements; comprehensive regulation and penalties; some undoubted taxes; and increases in some governmental expenditures, decreases in others.
+Under the severability test set out above, it must be determined if those provisions function in a coherent way and as Congress would have intended, even when the major provisions establishing the Individual Mandate and Medicaid
+    Expansion are themselves invalid.

-       Congress did not intend to establish the goal of near- universal coverage without regard to fiscal consequences.
+       Congress did not intend to establish the goal of near-universal coverage without regard to fiscal consequences.
-    See, e.g., ACA §1563, 124 Stat.
-270 (“[T]his Act will reduce
+    See, e.g., ACA §1563 (“[T]his Act will reduce
     the Federal deficit between 2010 and 2019”).
-And it did not intend to impose the inevitable costs on any one indus- try or group of individuals.
+And it did not intend to impose the inevitable costs on any one industry or group of individuals.
 The whole design of the Act is to balance the costs and benefits affecting each set of regulated parties.
 Thus, individuals are required to obtain health insurance.
-See

-26 U.S. C

-    . §5000A(a).
-Insur-
-    ance companies are required to sell them insurance re- gardless of patients’ pre-existing conditions and to comply with a host of other regulations.
+Insurance companies are required to sell them insurance regardless of patients’ pre-existing conditions and to comply with a host of other regulations.
 And the companies must pay new taxes.
-See §4980I (high-cost insurance plans);

-42 U.S. C

-    . §§300gg(a)(1), 300gg–4(b) (community rating);
-    §§300gg–1, 300gg–3, 300gg–4(a) (guaranteed issue);
-    §300gg–11 (elimination of coverage limits); §300gg–14(a)
-    (dependent children up to age 26); ACA §§9010, 10905,
-    124 Stat.
-865, 1017 (excise tax); Health Care and Educa- tion Reconciliation Act of 2010 (HCERA) §1401, 124 Stat.
-    1059 (excise tax).
-States are expected to expand Medicaid eligibility and to create regulated marketplaces called ex- changes where individuals can purchase insurance.
-See

-42 U.S. C

-    . §§1396a(a)(10)(A)(i)(VIII) (2006 ed., Supp.
-IV)
-    (Medicaid Expansion), 18031 (exchanges).
-Some persons
-    who cannot afford insurance are provided it through the Medicaid Expansion, and others are aided in their pur- chase of insurance through federal subsidies available on health-insurance exchanges.
-See
+States are expected to expand Medicaid eligibility and to create regulated marketplaces called exchanges where individuals can purchase insurance.
+Some persons who cannot afford insurance are provided it through the Medicaid Expansion, and others are aided in their purchase of insurance through federal subsidies available on health-insurance exchanges.The Federal Government’s increased spending is offset by new taxes and cuts in other federal expenditures, including reductions in Medicare and in federal payments to hospitals.

-26 U.S. C

-    . §36B (2006
-                       Cite as: 567 U. S. ____ (2012)             53

-            SCALIA, KENNEDY, THOMAS, and ALITO, JJ., dissenting

-    ed., Supp.
-IV),

-42 U.S. C

-    . §18071 (2006 ed., Supp.
-IV)
-    (federal subsidies).
-The Federal Government’s increased
-    spending is offset by new taxes and cuts in other federal expenditures, including reductions in Medicare and in federal payments to hospitals.
-See, e.g., §1395ww(r) (Med- icare cuts); ACA Title IX, Subtitle A, 124 Stat.
-847 (“Rev- enue Offset Provisions”).
 Employers with at least 50 employees must either provide employees with adequate health benefits or pay a financial exaction if an employee who qualifies for federal subsidies purchases insurance through an exchange.
-See

-26 U.S. C

-    . §4980H (2006 ed.,
-    Supp.
-IV).
-       In short, the Act attempts to achieve near-universal health insurance coverage by spreading its costs to indi- viduals, insurers, governments, hospitals, and employers—
+       In short, the Act attempts to achieve near-universal health insurance coverage by spreading its costs to individuals, insurers, governments, hospitals, and employers---while, at the same time, offsetting significant portions of those costs with new benefits to each group.
+For example, the Federal Government bears the burden of paying billions for the new entitlements mandated by the
-    while, at the same time, offsetting significant portions of those costs with new benefits to each group.
-For ex- ample, the Federal Government bears the burden of pay- ing billions for the new entitlements mandated by the Medicaid Expansion and federal subsidies for insurance purchases on the exchanges; but it benefits from reduc- tions in the reimbursements it pays to hospitals.
-Hospi- tals lose those reimbursements; but they benefit from the decrease in uncompensated care, for under the insurance regulations it is easier for individuals with pre-existing conditions to purchase coverage that increases payments
+    Medicaid Expansion and federal subsidies for insurance purchases on the exchanges; but it benefits from reductions in the reimbursements it pays to hospitals.
+Hospitals lose those reimbursements; but they benefit from the decrease in uncompensated care, for under the insurance regulations it is easier for individuals with pre-existing conditions to purchase coverage that increases payments